 Now, “How are you doing?” can also mean something different.
 It’s like asking, “How’s everything going for you?” or “What progress have you made?”
 This version of the question is more about finding out how things are moving forward for the person.
 But you can’t really use “How are you?” in this way, because it might not fit the context.

-1 thought on “How are you vs How are you doing?
-What’s the difference?”
+1 thought on “How are you vs How are you doing: Clearing Up the Confusing Difference?”